awesome-inc/MetaThrift/README.md

 The implementation is based on [Apache Thrift](https://thrift.apache.org/).
 Here is the idl [MetaThrift.thrift](MetaThrift.thrift).

+### Disclaimer

+The approach presented with **MetaThrift** is for the desperate individuals out there that cannot make a direct switch to the web (e.g. REST).
+It may alleviate an incremental change process or at least help to start it.

+One step ahead would be to make the switch to REST in your desktop applications before finally switching to web applications.

+An example for web enabled desktop applications is e.g. [mkoertgen/hello.webapi.wpf](https://github.com/mkoertgen/hello.webapi.wpf).

 ## Supported Features

 - Actions (no return) and Functions with generic argument and return types including `void` parameters (no parameter)